Pair Correlation of zeros of Dirichlet $L$-Functions: A possible path towards the conjectures of Chowla, Elliott-Halberstam and Montgomery: Introduction

-as $x \to \infty.$ See for instance, \cite[p.
-125]{Davenport}.
-Moreover, estimate \eqref{gr1} implies that under GRH, for any $\eps >0, (a, q)= 1$, the estimate \eqref{dir} holds uniformly for $1 \leq q \leq \sqrt{x} \log^{-(2+\eps)}x$, as $x \to \infty.$
+as $x \to \infty.$ See for instance, \cite[p.~125]{Davenport}.
+Moreover, estimate \eqref{gr1} implies that under GRH, for any $\eps >0, (a, q)= 1$, the estimate \eqref{dir} holds uniformly for $1 \leq q \leq \sqrt{x}/ \log^{2+\eps}x$, as $x \to \infty.$

-Friedlander and Granville \cite[Cor.~2]{FriedlanderG1989} proved that the estimate \eqref{dir} can not hold uniformly for the range $1 \leq q < x/ \log^B x$, where $B>0$ is any arbitrary fixed number.
+Friedlander and Granville \cite[Cor.~2]{FriedlanderG1989} proved that the estimate \eqref{dir} cannot hold uniformly for the range $1 \leq q < x/ \log^B x$, where $B>0$ is any arbitrary fixed number.
 In the same paper they also formulated the following corrected form of another conjecture of Montgomery, see \cite[p.~366]{FriedlanderG1989}.

 \begin{conj}[Montgomery] For any $\eps >0, (a, q)= 1$, uniformly for $1\leq q < x$ we have

 \end{conj}